chibi-shadow/ZurBot/README.md

 okay this bot is in an early development stage you can not use it at the moment.
 BUT you can participate to the development:
  - you can translate the bot from English to any other language
- - you can correct my English (cause it's not my mother tongue)
+ - you can correct my English (cause obviously it's not my mother tongue)
  - you can also help me to write functions for the bot BUT please contact me before, I'll answer if I need help

 for any of this work you need to fork this project and when you've done you're changes just make a pull request

-####if you want to help to traduce the bot
+###if you want to help to traduce the bot

-the langs object are in the "lang" directory you can create a new JSON object in this directory or you can modify an existing one
+the langs objects are in the "lang" directory you can create a new JSON object in this directory or you can modify an existing one

 here is a detailed description for all variables:
 - **endInit:**